Caregiver charged with attempted murder in newborn stabbings

 - Coddling parents of Chinese college students stay close by in ‘tents of love’

+“The defendant was hired to care for and protect the infants, sadly she was the danger,” Queens District Attorney Richard Brown said.

-The motive for the attack is still unclear.
-Her next court date is Oct.
-19.
+The motive for the attack is unclear.

+The nursery is in a neighborhood popular with Chinese immigrants.
+Nine babies were there during the attack, and the place had at least 11 cribs, the district attorney’s office said.

+Local elected officials said it appeared it was an unlicensed facility for new mothers and their babies to convalesce for a month, in keeping with Chinese tradition.